About

 Participate in Workshops and Fun Activities After Classes

-During the week, Stanford Summer Humanities Institute residential staff plan a variety of workshops and fun activities.
-Workshop topics may include: equity and inclusion, a faculty career path panel, a discussion with the Stanford Office of Undergraduate Admission, and wellness coaching.
-Recreational activities may include board games, pick-up sports, and walks around campus.
+During the week, Stanford Summer Humanities Institute residential staff plan a variety of workshops and fun activities, such as board games, pick-up sports, community building, and discussions with Stanford University offices.

 One of our hopes was to expose students to big ideas, enduring ideas, ideas about democracy, revolution, social change, to the tools that the humanities have to help us think through those sorts of questions.